kisswiki/kisswiki/src/00other/calibre.md

 ## Change default viewer

-Go to Calibre preference icon on the top menu bar and click.
-Under Interface, select Behavior and click.
-On the right, is a list of book formats.
+`Calibre > Preferences > Interface > Behavior > Use internal viewer for:`

 These are the formats that the Calibre Default viewer will open when you click on a title in the Library browser.
 Unclick whichever format that you don't want Calibre to automatically launch its viewer to read.
 Click apply and exit.
 The next time you click on a book, ep. epub or pdf, the Windows default reader app, configured by you, will launch instead of the Calibre book viewer.

 https://www.reddit.com/r/Calibre/comments/fw8qk7/how_to_change_the_default_viewer_for_calibre_to/fqufk42/